composer/composer/doc/01-basic-usage.md

 **package names** (e.g. `monolog/monolog`) to **version constraints** (e.g.
 `1.0.*`).

-It uses this information to search for the right set of files in package "repositories" that you register using the [`repositories`](04-schema.md#repositories) key, or in Packagist, the default package respository.
+Composer uses this information to search for the right set of files in package "repositories" that you register using the [`repositories`](04-schema.md#repositories) key, or in Packagist, the default package respository.
 In the above example, since no other repository has been registered in the `composer.json` file, it is